 Key Benefits

 Requirements grounded in your actual system.
 Tekk reads your codebase before generating a single requirement.
 The output references your real files, frameworks, ORM patterns, and architectural constraints.
-Requirements that don't match your system cause rework.
+Requirements that don't match your system cause rework — research shows that rework from errant requirements consumes 28% to 42% of a project's development costs.
 Requirements grounded in your system prevent it.

 Acceptance criteria built in — for every subtask.
 Every subtask includes concrete, verifiable pass/fail criteria.
 Not "user is authenticated" — "user receives a 200 response and session cookie is set, magic link expires after 15 minutes, failed attempt returns 401 with standardized error payload."
 Missing acceptance criteria is where test coverage gaps and implementation disputes come from.
-Tekk closes that gap automatically.
+Recent IEEE research on multi-modal acceptance criteria generation confirms that LLMs can produce verifiable criteria from requirements data — Tekk closes that gap automatically by building this into every subtask.

 Explicit scope enforcement.
 The "Not Building" section is not optional text you fill in later.
 It's a required output of every planning session.
 What's out of scope is as important as what's in scope, and Tekk generates both.